pulp-platform/clic/README.md

 # RISC-V CLIC
-RISC-V Core Local Interrupt Controller (CLIC) is a standardized interrupt controller for RISC-V cores subsuming the original RISC-V local interrupt scheme (CLINT).
+RISC-V Core Local Interrupt Controller (CLIC) is an interrupt controller for RISC-V cores subsuming the original RISC-V local interrupt scheme (CLINT).
 It promises pre-emptive, low-latency, vectored, priority/level based interrupts.

 This IP is meant to be used together with a suitably modified version of a core.
 Currently, a modified version of the [CV32E40P](https://github.com/openhwgroup/cv32e40p) is supported.

-See [clic.adoc](./doc/clic.adoc) for the detailed specification this IP is based on.
-The specification version in this repository reflects the version this IP is based on.
+[Here](./doc/clic.adoc) is the detailed specification this IP is based on.
 For the upstream specification visit [this](https://github.com/riscv/riscv-fast-interrupt/blob/master/clic.adoc) link.

+Note that this IP is based on an intermediate development version of the CLIC specification which will still change substantially.
+This IP will try to track the changes of the specification.
+The [specification document](./doc/clic.adoc) in this repository is a snapshot of the upstream specification and the version this IP is based on.

 ## Features